Teams cope with abrupt, emotional end to spring sports

 Many of those upperclassmen helped will their teammates on during the UIL’s initial suspension on all interscholastic activities while those within the athletics body worked on a myriad of contingency plans should play resume — everything from round-robin tournaments to single-elimination postseasons and even summer sports.

-“The UIL is awesome and does everything in its power to help these kids reach their goals.
-They had something ready for every scenario,” Coe said.
-“There was even a chance we’d go into the summer, which I would have loved to do with these guys.”
+“The latest was if school started on May 4 that we’d have a week-long acclimation period and then play some type of tournament within our district to see which four teams advance,” Stone said.
+“It would have been really short, maybe only a week to complete, and then you would play nothing but one-game series for the playoffs.
+Going week by week, there would be two rounds every week.”

 It won’t be until the 2020-21 school year when teams hope for some semblance of a return to normalcy.
 In the meantime, they’ve paid their respects to the season that almost was, including numerous tributes to the seniors.
-For a program like Plano softball, those celebrations could continue into the summer.
+For a program like Lewisville boys soccer, those celebrations will continue.

-“We’re going to try to find a way to honor those seniors,” Pipak said.
-“One thing we’ve thought about is once the social distancing measures are relaxed a bit is finding a way to honor them at the field — having (PA announcer) Matt Cone come out and do the whole Senior Night thing, just so they can have some closure to this.”
+“My guys have been working on playoff T-shirts,” McCallum said.
+“I think we’re still going to do that for them — even though they won’t compete in the playoffs they still made it.
+Each one of them is going to come up with a design.”

 Finding closure won’t be easy given the work put in by many of these athletes.
 But through an all-too unique experience, coaches hope their players come out stronger and more focused from having dealt with it.